Object and Layer Options

 - Layer Color - Select the layer indicator color.
 The layer color is used in the Layers panel, or when rendering the layer in outline mode.

-- Front Master - Enable or disable the rendering of the layer from a master canvas, on top of the layers of an artwork canvas.
+- Front Template - Enable or disable the rendering of the layer from a parent canvas, on top of the layers of an artwork canvas.

 - The other options and fields available for layers are the same as for objects.